mesosphere/dcos-docs-site/pages/dkp/kommander/1.3/workspaces/workspace-platform-services/index.md

 Provided you have access to edit a workspace, you can customize the platform services that are federated to a workspace's clusters using the Kommander UI.
 You can access the settings page by going to the desired workspace's **Dashboard** tab, clicking the **Actions** drop-down button and selecting **Edit Workspace Platform Services**.

 ![Workspace Actions Dropdown](/dkp/kommander/1.3/img/workspace-actions-dropdown.png)
-<br />_Edit Workspace Platform Services Action_
+<br />_Workspace Actions Dropdown_

 This takes you to the settings page which provides lists of platform services that you can enable or disable along with descriptions of the services.

-<p class="message--important"><strong>IMPORTANT: </strong>There may be dependencies between the platform services, which are listed [here](/dkp/kommander/1.3/workspaces/platform-service-dependencies/).
+<p class="message--important"><strong>IMPORTANT: </strong>There may be dependencies between the platform services, which are listed <a href="/dkp/kommander/1.3/workspaces/platform-service-dependencies/">here</a>.
 Please review them carefully prior to customizing to ensure that the platform services are deployed successfully.</p>

 Platform services support a specific set of Kubernetes versions running on the attached cluster.
 See the column `Kubernetes Versions Supported` in the below chart for supported Kubernetes versions per platform service.
 Platform services will not be deployed to clusters running Kubernetes versions outside of those listed.